aws-samples/machine-learning-pipelines-for-multimodal-health-data/README.md

-This repository contains code samples related to the [blog post](https://aws.amazon.com/blogs/) Analyzing Multimodal Health Data on AWS.
+This repository contains code samples related to the two-part blog series [Build Scalable Machine Learning Pipelines for Multimodal Health Data on AWS](https://aws.amazon.com/blogs/) and [Train Machine Learning Models on Multimodal Health Data with Amazon SageMaker](https://aws.amazon.com/blogs/).
-## Analyzing Multimodal Health Data on AWS
+## Machine Learning Pipelines for Multimodal Health Data

-You can use these artifacts to recreate the pipelines and analysis presented in the blog post, and shown below.
+You can use these artifacts to recreate the pipelines and analysis presented in the blog posts, and shown below.

 ![Architecture on AWS](./images/architecture.png)